turboquant/metaphonics/README.md

 ### The Model

-Accent detector uses a Support Vector Machine to make predictions based on formant data.
+MetaPhonics uses a Support Vector Machine to make predictions based on formant data.
 The analysis uses first 4 formants of the first 12 words from each audio file.
 These allow the model to classify the speaker as either a native English speaker, or a non-native English, non-Indo-European speaker.
 Several tests sets have been run through the model and the accuracy is consitantly above 85%, while the F1 score for the native English speaking class is almost 90%.

 ### Insights

 The results are reasonably auspicious, considering the subtleties in the formant differences across accents and the amount of data used.
-Accent Analyzer could be used in real-time if integrated with Praat or another software that can extract the formant data from audio feed.
+MetaPhonics could be used in real-time if integrated with Praat or another software that can extract the formant data from audio feed.
 The model did not perform well on more difficult problems, but these are likely solvable with further data and research.

 A much larger dataset would allow the model both to classify between more specific accent groups and to classify between groups that are similar to each other.
 The model was attempted with four language families and was only able to select with an F1 score of about 57%.
 Most of the observations were in the European family, the maximum observations in any one of the other groups was below 200.
 This just was not enough to accurately make decisions with the SVM.
 More data would give the model the chance to pick up on the subtle differences between each of these accent families.